| |||||||||||||||||||

 Recommended Introductory Reading The Alexander Technique: Freedom in Thought and Action by Tasha Miller and David Langstroth.
 Audio book is free on YouTube.
 Audio download is available from Spotify.
 Nous Publishing, 2007.
 ISBN 9780973978629.
 The Use of the Self.
 This is generally considered to be the “easiest to read” of Alexander’s four books.
 (It’s also the shortest.)
 It includes Alexander's account of his development of the Technique.
 With an introduction by American philosopher and educator John Dewey.
 1932 ISBN-10: 0752843915, ISBN-13: 978-0752843919.
 Available from Barnes & Noble.
 Constructive Conscious Control of the Individual.
 Considered by Alexander himself and many others to be his best book.
 With an introduction by American educational philosopher John Dewey.
 1923, 1946, Mouritiz edition 2004 (recommended).
 ISBN 0-9543522-6-2.
 Available from Mouritz Publishers and Amazon.
 Free audio book download from LibriVox.
 More information on F. M. Alexander's Books

 Recommended Links Society of Teachers of the Alexander Technique (STAT)—The oldest (established 1958) and largest professional association for the Alexander Technique.
 All members have completed a full-time, three-year training course.
 This site includes an international list of teachers and published scientific research.
 Alexander Technique Center of Washington Lessons, introductory workshops and presentations, and AmSAT-approved teacher-training program in the Washington area: D.C., Northern Virginia, Maryland.
 British Medical Journal Study: In-person private lessons with STAT-certified (Society of Teachers of the Alexander Technique) teachers provide significant long-term benefit for patients with back pain: http://www.bmj.com/content/337/bmj.a884.
 Is It Possible to Learn the Alexander Technique Online or From a Book?
-An excellent article that addresses recent claims that the Alexander Technique can be learned remotely through online video/lessons or from a book.
+An excellent article that addresses recent and misleading claims that the Alexander Technique can be learned remotely through online video/lessons or from a book.
 The Core: An Alexander Technique teacher questions common assumptions about exercising “ the core,” referencing scientific literature on coordination, and discusses the basics of healthy, natural, and balanced muscular use from the perspective of the Alexander Technique.
 Alexander Technique - Contemporary Use & Its Origins - ABC Australia Radio Interview Alexander Technique Teachers' List, Canada (CANSTAT) The Canadian Society of Teachers of the Alexander Technique.
 Neuromuscular Anatomy, Child Development, and Evolution for the Alexander Technique.
 AT Anatomy Weebly by Alexander Murray and Anna LeGrand.
 Novis: Publisher of high-quality educational products for the Alexander trainee, teacher and teacher trainer alike, as well as for the serious pupil who wishes to inquire more into the theory and history of the Technique.
 Mouritz Press: Specialist publisher of books on the Alexander Technique, including original writings of F. M. Alexander.
 Jeff Haas's Alexander Technique links page A selection of links and a small movie of F. M. Alexander giving a lesson.
 The F Matthias Alexander Trust is a registered charity (UK) created in 1990 to advance the education of the general public in the Alexander Technique, to promote research and study into all aspects of the Alexander Technique, and to disseminate the useful results of that research. © 1995, 1999, 2004, 2007, 2010, 2013, 2017 Marian Goldberg This article is reprinted in the Alternative Medicine Sourcebook (Detroit: Omnigraphics Health Reference Series 2002, ISBN 0-7808-0605-0.).
 Portions of this article are also reprinted in the Florida Hospital Wellness Program Newsletter, Florida Hospital Rehabilitation and Sports Medicine, June 2000 and in “The Alexander Technique.
 Learning to Move is Learning for Mind and Body” Natural Awakenings (Arlington, Virginia, March/April 2002 issue).
 No part of this article may be reproduced or republished without written permission from the copyright owner.

 Alexander Technique: The Insiders’ Guide |